-Developing a predictive model using ANNs can streamline the process, allowing manufacturers to anticipate how different fabric construction parameters affect both bursting and pilling performance.
 ANNs were also used for predicting different fabric properties for several fabric types [12].
-But still now no research has been done on predicting pilling rate and bursting strength for three thread fleece fabric.
-With a view to fulfil the gap of this field of study on three thread fleece fabric, this work has been conducted in order to develop an artificial neural network-based model capable of predicting the bursting strength and pilling rating of three thread fleece fabrics and to design and train an ANN model using experimental data to predict these fabric properties with high accuracy, and also analyze the effect of hyperparameters like number of hidden layer nodes, number of epochs and loss functions on model accuracy.
+But still now no research has been done on predicting pilling rate and bursting strength for three-thread fleece fabric.
+With a view to fulfilling the gap of this field of study on three-thread fleece fabric, this work was conducted in order to develop an artificial neural network-based model capable of predicting the bursting strength and pilling rating of three-thread fleece fabrics and to design and train an ANN model using experimental data to predict these fabric properties with high analyze accuracy and also the effect of hyperparameters like the number of hidden layer nodes, the number of epochs, and loss functions on model accuracy.

-2. Methodology
+2. MATERIALS AND METHODS